tolgademir/php-cv/README.md

 # CV Website

-v.1.0 : About us section added, minor edits made.
+v.1.0 : About us part added, minor edits made.

-v.1.1 : Services section has been added.
+v.1.1 : Services part has been added.

 v.1.2 : The all parts of the services have been added.